 Gorton's Solution with Humic and Fulvic acids$12.98

-What is Gorton’s Solutions?
+What are Gorton’s Solutions?

 Gorton’s solution is a natural soil amendment.
 It helps plants absorb the needed nutrients more efficiently from the soil.
-The company does not disclose the “secret recipe” of the product, but some of them mention they contain Humic and Fulvic acids.
+The company does not disclose the “secret recipe” of the product, but some mention they contain Humic and Fulvic acids.

 Gorton’s Solution is a liquid plant growth enhancer that amends soil while maximizing the health and growth of plants.
 It is not a fertilizer, yet it helps plants use fertilizer products more efficiently.Gorton’s site